cksystemsteaching/selfie/book.md

 Unintended integer overflows are a major source of errors in software.
 Think of the Millennium Bug which is probably the most talked about integer overflow bug in the history of computing!
 And even worse, that bug will in fact repeat itself in 2038!
 There are real world examples where integer overflows have caused enormous amounts of damage, financially but also in potential threats to life, if not loss of life.

-Essentially, unintended integer overflows are encoding errors where the programmer did not reserve enough bits to represent the involved information or simply misunderstood unsigned and signed integer arithmetic altogether.
+Essentially, unintended integer overflows are encoding errors where the programmer either did not reserve enough bits to represent the involved quantities or, dually, the involved quantities exceeded the state space.
 Unsigned and signed integers on a computer are not whole numbers!
 They are just an attempt to encode some of them, sometimes many of them, but never all.
-For us the important lesson to learn here is that everything on a computer is always just an approximation of the real world.
+For us the important lesson to learn here is that everything on a computer is always bounded and thus just an approximation of the real world.
 The approximation may be arbitrarily close since we can always throw in more bits but it nevertheless remains an approximation, no matter what.

 ### Characters